TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 <img src="images/Wave35c.jpg" width="300" />
 <br>

-The set of eight photos below, show the results of using the Waveshare drivers with the 4,19 kernel.
-This can be compared to the results when using the SPI DMA accelerated driver with the new kernel 5.4, as detailed in the next section.
+The set of eight photos below, show the results of using the Waveshare drivers with the (May 2020) 4.19 kernel.
+This can be compared to the results when using the SPI DMA accelerated driver with the new (July 2020) kernel 5.4, as detailed in the next section.

 In order to obtain dual HDMI LCD displays add the following lines in /boot/config.txt:
 ```